meditation 109

 An aside:

-Laura Makabresku's photographic image was inspired by the Hans Christian Andersen tale The Wild Swans (De vilde svaner).
+Laura Makabresku's photographic image was inspired by the Hans Christian Andersen tale The Wild Swans (De Vilde Svaner).

 The story tells of a golden-tressed maiden whose brothers had been transformed into swans.

-She set forth to rescue them.
+The maiden set forth to rescue them.

 One morning . . .